 If you are a blogger, you must know how to manage your web positioning in Google.
 Remember that you are interested in the search engine detecting your website.
-To gain visibility on the Internet, you must manage the search engine’s criteria to position a blog.
-In this sense, I will explain simply the importance of Google as a reference for web pages’ positioning.
+It would be best if you managed the search engine’s criteria to position a blog to gain online visibility.
+In this sense, I will explain the importance of Google as a reference for positioning web pages.

-Today the Internet is the new space that companies use to show their products and services.
+Today the Internet is the new space companies use to show their products and services.
 According to studies, electronic commerce in 2017 alone generated sales of more than 2.3 billion dollars worldwide.
-According to projections from the eBusiness Institute, an international company dedicated to studying business operations via the Internet, they expect sales of more than 4.5 billion dollars for the year 2021.
+According to projections from the eBusiness Institute, an international company dedicated to studying business operations via the Internet, they expect sales of more than 4.5 billion dollars in 2021.

 But to sell your products or services on the Internet, it is necessary that your potential buyers first find everything that you offer them on the Internet.
 If your web page remains invisible to users at the time of the search, they will ignore that it exists.
 One of the main goals of any blogger is that her page is among the first places in those searches of interest.